lexibank/tlopo/out/vol2/chapter3.md

-It is noteworthy that in this set the NNG reflexes show initial &ast;g-, whilst PT and MM languages all show an unexpected fortis reflex of &ast;k rather than the usual lenis reflex.
-One possible explanation for this is that, at some stage, perhaps in PWOc, reflexes of POc &ast;qapu were contaminated by association with reflexes of POc &ast;(g,k)abu ‘burn, firewood’ (see [§8.3](#s-8-3) below).
+It is noteworthy that in this set the NNG reflexes show initial _&ast;g-_, whilst PT and MM languages all show an unexpected fortis reflex of _&ast;k_ rather than the usual lenis reflex.
+One possible explanation for this is that, at some stage, perhaps in PWOc, reflexes of POc _&ast;qapu_ were contaminated by association with reflexes of POc _&ast;(g,k)abu_ ‘burn, firewood’ (see [§8.3](#s-8-3) below).

-In some Oceanic languages reflexes of POc &ast;qapu ‘ashes, dust’ fell together formally with reflexes of &ast;qapu(R) ‘lime’ (see [§7.3](#s-7-3) above).
+In some Oceanic languages reflexes of POc _&ast;qapu_ ‘ashes, dust’ fell together formally with reflexes of _&ast;qapu(R)_ ‘lime’ (see [§7.3](#s-7-3) above).
 Because lime is a powdery substance (made by roasting calcerous rock, such as coral or limestone, and used in some Oceanic societies for ritual and decorative purposes and for consumption with betel nut) this meaning may have been regarded as related to ‘dust’ and ‘ashes’.

 <a id="s-8-3"></a>